 10. Conducting Exit Interviews

-It is inevitable that employees will leave your company, but it can also be a learning opportunity.
-Termination interviews are a great opportunity to find out why employees are leaving the company, and they shed light on which of your current retention strategies are working – and which need improvement.
+Termination interviews are a great opportunity to find out why employees are leaving and shed light on which of your current retention strategies are working.